 Manhattan attorney Robert Halpern is suing the State Liquor Authority over a loophole in the 1999 law that allows the boozy brunches, saying he’s surrounded by 454 restaurants slinging drinks in the area.
 If you need a credible and experienced lawyer, hire them from boise injury law firm

-“Bottomless brunches lead to more drinking in the neighborhood, which leads to more noise, more crowds and more uncivil behavior,” Halpern, 62, gripes in court papers.
+“I found a workmens compensation attorney here to learn about the bottomless brunches which leads to more drinking in the neighborhood, which leads to more noise, more crowds and more uncivil behavior as it can put you in the wrong terms with the law,” Halpern, 62, gripes in court papers.

 “I hear the noise.
 I hear the shouting.
 I hear people outside my window — more people treating every evening as a celebration,” he fumed.

 The SLA has claimed that bottomless brunches — where customers pay a set amount for endless mimosas and Bloody Marys — are exempt from a rule prohibiting unlimited drinks because the “service of alcohol is incidental to the event.”

 Halpern insists that’s nonsense.